 If they got everything correct, I just put a smiley face.

 After calling over each of my students (which took about two days during our math time), I looked over my notes and searched for any patterns.

 I noticed that a handful of my students had issues counting from 101-115, so I made sure to take time to review that tricky concept for the next few days, along with a few other small things.

-Lastly, I stuck a Command hook over in my math area, hung the ring of cards on it, and told my class that they could quiz each other with the Skills Cards since I had already used them.
+Lastly, I stuck a Command hook over in my math area, hung the ring of cards on it, and told my class that they could quiz each other with the math practice cards since I had already used them.

 There’s always a “cool” factor about putting something new out– especially when it’s on a special hook– so my students got PLENTY of review in!

 This activity gave me great information about students’ math progress.